1DarshikGajjar1/1DarshikGajjar1/README.md

 ### Hi there 👋

-I'm Darshik, a developer and tech enthusiast with a passion for building innovative solutions.
+I'm Darshik, a Civil Engineeer, a Construction Project Manager, a developer and tech enthusiast with a passion for building innovative solutions.
 I thrive on exploring the potential of APIs to create impactful projects.
 My GitHub is a reflection of my journey, where I leverage various APIs to craft solutions that streamline processes, analyze data, and enhance productivity.

 #### 💻 Technologies & Tools
 - **Languages**: JavaScript, Python, SQL